Back to Blog

 Trap 4: Overlooking the 'Peacefulness' Value

-Some test‑takers forget that peacefulness is an explicit Australian value.
+Some people forget that peacefulness is an explicit Australian value.
 Any answer option that suggests violence, force, or intimidation as a way to resolve disagreements is wrong.
 Disagreements in Australia must be settled through discussion, negotiation, and the legal system.

 Trap 5: Misunderstanding Gender Equality

 Questions about the equality of men and women are common.
-Any answer that suggests men should have more authority, that women should defer to men in decision‑making, or that gender roles are fixed is incorrect.
+Any answer that suggests men should have more authority, that women should defer to men in decision-making, or that gender roles are fixed is wrong.
 Australia values full equality between men and women in all areas of life.

 How to Study Values Questions Effectively